ZOO-Project/ZOO-Project/docs/services/howtos.rst

 Javascript ZCFG requirements
 **********************************

 ..
-Note:: The module should provide a default export which should be the function implementing
+Note:: For each Service provided by your ZOO Javascript Services Provider, the ZCFG File
-          the service.
+          must be named the same as the exported Javascript function name (also the case of characters is important).

 The ZCFG file should contain the following :